Very few things bring the highest payoff for time spent than listening to and learning from Charlie Munger.

-You can just see how awful it is when people get into these furies of resentment and anger and being sure they’re right about everything.
+You can just see how awful it is when people get into these furies of resentment and anger and be sure they’re right about everything.
 It’s hard to know exactly how human civilization ought to be organized.

-The Democrats have always tried to push the social welfare too far ahead as they did for a while with the welfare program.
+The Democrats have always tried to push social welfare too far ahead as they did for a while with the welfare program.
 That was also wrong.

 By and large, what we have is about right.
 We wouldn’t have gotten it from either party alone.
 If either party had been in total control of a one-party government, we wouldn’t have had the result that we have.
 It’s just close to right.

 I think power does corrupt.
 Part of the genius of the American system is no one person gets too much power.
 If either party had all the power, I don’t think American civilization would have worked as well as it had with this ebb and flow.

 I don’t know what the exact right safety net is.
 I don’t think it matters that much.
 I think the United States would be about as happy if it had 5% more or 5% less safety net.